 Open Source Work Programs: Contributor Guide

-CC participates in open source work programs such as GSoC and Outreachy.
-Both CC staff and community members are welcome to lead projects.
+Creative Commons (CC) participates in open source work programs such as Google Summer of Code (GSoC) and Outreachy.
+Both CC team members and community members are welcome to lead projects.
 Details about specific programs and rounds are listed in the Overview page; this page serves as a general guide for accepted contributors.

 If you are an applicant, read our Applicant Guide.